 Besides the behavioral changes that alcohol can bring about, alcohol can also cause changes at a chemical level within the body.
 These internal alterations can also be addictive.

-Research suggests that alcohol increases the production of endorphins, the brain’s natural painkillers.
-These same chemicals are also associated with pleasure and reward, and they tend to accumulate within the portions of the brain linked to addictive behaviors.
+Research suggests that alcohol increases the production of endorphins.
+These are the brain’s natural painkillers.
+They are also associated with pleasure and reward.
+They tend to accumulate within the portions of the brain linked to addictive behaviors.

 - Lack of muscle control

 So, people may find themselves physically unable to keep drinking.
 If they can keep from throwing up or nodding off, an extreme chemical reward cue triggered by the alcohol might allow them to keep on drinking.
 This might lead to a horrific end.6

 It should also be noted that alcohol can impact men and women in different ways.
 Some research suggests that chemical changes may happen easier in women.
 The addictive effects of alcohol may hit them harder than men.7

 The release of endorphins in the brain and the compulsion to drink more to recreate that feeling is even more pronounced in those who drink heavily.
 The more they drink, the more endorphins are released, the happier they feel and the more likely they are to crave alcohol.